swansonk14/graphing_fleas/README.md

 * `width` - The width (in pixels) of each square in the grid.
 * `height` - The height (in pixels) of each square in the grid.
 * `flea_name` - The name of the type of flea to simulate.
 Different fleas follow different rules.
-* `flea_row` - The initial row of the first flea. -1 to start in the center vertically.
-* `flea_col` - The initial column of the first flea. -1 to start in the center horizontally.
 * `num_fleas` - The number of fleas to simulate.
+* `flea_rows` - The initial rows of the fleas. -1 to start in the center vertically.
+Unspecified fleas will be placed randomly.
+* `flea_cols` - The initial columns of the fleas. -1 to start in the center horizontally.
+Unspecified fleas will be placed randomly.
 * `visited` - Add this flag to add an X to indicate which squares have been visited.
 * `display_frequency` - The number of steps between each update of the board display. -1 to update on command by pressing the "d" key.
 May be in scientific notation (ex.
 1e5).
 * `print_frequency` - The number of steps between each printing of the step number to the terminal.
 May be in scientific notation (ex.
 1e5).